 What is the Best Time of Year to Replace a Roof?

-While the best time of year to install and replace roofs are the end of spring to the end of fall as the rainy season is over and the days are cooler with temperatures being more predictable, roofers work year round.
-Advantages of getting your roof repaired or replaced in the winter is that roofers will often give substantial discounts due to slower business.
+While the best time of year to install and replace roofs are the end of spring to the end of fall as the rainy season is over and the days are cooler with temperatures being more predictable, roofers work year-round.
+The advantages of getting your roof repaired or replaced in the winter is that roofers will often give substantial discounts due to slower business.